Life As a Television, Video, and Motion Picture Camera Operator

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-In the United States, there were 25,100 jobs for Television, Video, and Motion Picture Camera Operator in 2016.
+In 2016, there was an estimated number of 25,100 jobs in the United States for Television, Video, and Motion Picture Camera Operator.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Television, Video, and Motion Picture Camera Operator by 2026.
-Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.
+The BLS estimates 2,600 yearly job openings in this field.

 The states with the most job growth for Video Camera Operator are Georgia, Utah, and New Mexico.
 Watch out if you plan on working in Alaska, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.